-If you wish to apply for additional funding on this basis, please upload the following information with your application:
+If you wish to apply for access costs, please upload the following information with your application:

-- A short document outlining what your additional access costs are. - An amount for access costs in the expenditure section of your applicationform budget.
-This figure should also be included in the total amount you request.
+- A short document outlining what your additional access costs are - This figure should also be included in the total amount you request.

 What is an access cost?